 Currently, there is no cure for the majority of these dementias, and medication has so far proved disappointing once the condition has begun.
 Research into the underlying cause is painfully slow.
 That is why it is such good news that recent research has shown that sustained and regular exercise boosting stamina and endurance can halt the progress in most people of cognitive decline.

 Over thousands of years, humans have evolved to become capable of sustained endurance activities.
 This increased aerobic capacity has benefits for metabolism and physiological function of the brain.
-A protein known as brain derived neurotropic factor (BDNF) is known to be important in the development, survival and plasticity of nerve cells called neurons, and important in protecting against neuro degeneration associated with Alzheimer’s disease and other forms of dementia.
+A protein known as a brain-derived neurotrophic factor (BDNF) is known to be important in the development, survival and plasticity of nerve cells called neurons, and important in protecting against neurodegeneration associated with Alzheimer’s disease and other forms of dementia.

 If you are concerned about developing Dementia or are anxious about a friend or relative then there are plenty of organisations to turn to.